mapeveri/django-musette/README.rst

 --------

 1. Multiple forums ordered by for category.
-2. Notifications (Still not support sending emails).
+2. Notifications and email notifications.
 3. Notifications and comments in real time.
 4. Count views for forum and topic.
 5. Infinite scroll for comments of one topic.